InUnity Alliance

 What is VSR?

-NYCB's Veteran Supported Recovery (VSR) is a peer specialty certification for professionals interested in offering specialized peer support to Veterans.
-The VSR certification and associated role-specific training have been developed in response to demand from the field.
+The Veteran Supported Recovery (VSR) certification, developed by the New York Certification Board (NYCB), is a specialized peer credential for professionals who provide targeted support to Veterans.
+This certification and its role-specific training were developed in response to field demand for peer professionals who understand the unique experiences of Veterans.

 Where do VSR Professionals work?